JetBrains/Qodana/topics/qodana-dotnet-community.md

   project: MyProject.csproj
 ```

-Alternatively, you can do it using the `--project` CLI option:
+Alternatively, you can do it using the `--project` option:

 ```shell
 --project=MyProject.csproj